Only Elixir Tutorials On The Planet For Complete Beginners Exclusively On Octallium!

 Before getting along with actual coding, let's get a couple of things straight, Elixir is not a silver bullet to all your problems, ever heard of Hammer Syndrome?

-Elixir is a functional programming language, the word functional is important as it does not have the concept of Objects or Classes, if you come from a Object Orientated Language then you need to unlearn a lot of concepts in order to understand the functional paradigm.
+Elixir is a functional programming language, the word functional is important as it does not have the concept of Objects or Classes and has immutable data types, if you come from a Object Orientated Language then you need to unlearn a lot of concepts in order to understand the functional paradigm.

 Programming need not only be object oriented, functional programming is a beautiful way of thinking, also it takes away a lot of pain as you don't need to keep a track of the state of objects.

 Erlang/Elixir looks as if it has a cryptic syntax and functional programming makes them look difficult on the surface, but its really not the case, they are really great to work with and specially Elixir is designed to make developers feel happy.